MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility.md

 ## Install the Inventory Visibility Add-in

-You will install the Inventory Visibility Add-in using Lifecycle Service for Microsoft Dynamics (LCS).
+You need to install the Inventory Visibility Add-in using Microsoft Dynamics Lifecycle Services (LCS).
 LCS is a collaboration portal that provides an environment and a set of regularly updated services that help you manage the application lifecycle of your Dynamics 365 Finance and Operations apps.

-For more information of LCS, see [Lifecycle Services resources](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/lifecycle-services/lcs).
+For more information, see [Lifecycle Services resources](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/lifecycle-services/lcs).

 ### Prerequisites